Innovative Tower Solutions & Line Uprating

 Utility Practice & Experience

 The advent of composite insulators began during the 1950s, first in the U.S. and soon after in Germany and France.
 User acceptance was slow at the start and these products went through the ‘teething’ problems common to most technological innovations.
-Moreover, their initial pricing made them far too costly for widespread application.
-But all this changed during the past two decades.
-Today, these insulators account for about half of the total world market.
-Production volumes have soared and, with this, acquisition costs are now often below those of porcelain and glass counterparts.
+Moreover, their initial pricing made them too costly for widespread application.

-One of earliest applications for composite insulators was as insulating cross-arms, which are indispensable for design of compact lines and so-called aesthetic towers.
+One of the earliest applications for composite insulators was as insulating cross-arms, which are indispensable for design of compact lines and so-called aesthetic towers.
 The former, in particular, are rapidly gaining ground as an alternative to building traditional lines due to higher public acceptance.
 Moreover, composite insulators play a growing role in cases of line uprating to increase power transfer capacity of existing lines.

 This edited past contribution to INMR by Dr. Konstantin O. Papailiou, former Chairman of CIGRE’s Study Committee on Overhead Lines, explained the necessary properties of composite insulators as well as examples of such applications.

 Compact lines were first developed in the 1970s but only started to become popular during the late 1990s due to rapid growth in the availability of composite insulators.
 Insulated cross-arms, which are indispensable for installation of a compact line, are loaded primarily by compression, which means that they are subjected to relatively large deformations.
 These deformations can better be sustained by composite materials than by conventional porcelain and glass insulators.
-Specifically, the following key properties of composite insulators are advantageous for application in insulated cross-arms: high bending strength; elastic limit in the region of ultimate strength; high ultimate strain; and non-brittle behavior
+Specifically, the following key properties of composite insulators are advantageous for application in insulated cross-arms: high bending strength; elastic limit in the region of ultimate strength; high ultimate strain; and non-brittle behavior.

 Options for Line Compaction